Giveth/giveth-dapp/README.md

 #### Prerequisites
 - You need to use NodeJS v10 LTS.
-- You need to use the latest version of yarn to correctly install the dependencies.
+- You need to use yarn (v1.22.10 or higher) to correctly install the dependencies.
 - You need to have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Install